Get the FREE one-click dictionary software for Windows

 - matching, twin, twinned

-Derived forms: duplicated, duplicating, duplicates
+Derived forms: duplicates, duplicating, duplicated

 See also: matched, same

-Type of: agree, artefact [Brit], artifact [N. Amer], check, copy, correspond, fit, gibe, jibe, manifold, marry, marry up, match, multiply, reproduce, tally
+Type of: agree, artefact [Brit], artifact [N. Amer], check, copy, correspond, fit, gibe, jibe, manifold, marry, marry up, match, multiply, reproduce, square, tally

 Encyclopedia: Duplicate